apjena/hello-github/pages/Pages/TestPage.md

 * $$katex$$ support in kramdown only supports `$$ math $$` not single dollar as in case of many md based note takers!
 Inline and display modes are detected automatically.
 * `site.portfolio` is identified as a liquid variable by jekyll when _config.yml defines a collections by that name.
 See [apjfolio]({{site.baseurl}}/apjfolio/) for steps.
 * Posts in _posts folder without file name convention, even if, it has layout defined by yaml, is not jekylled.
+* `bootstrap: true` is to be enabled on the used page, not in config.

 # And then,
 * ipynb parsing and possibilities in academician theme.